Why Homeschool Organization is So Important!

 d) 3 dividers for the past 3 years – these dividers hold curriculum data, order confirmations, grades, attendance records, and trackers for all three children from the year it represents.

-*Please note – I’ve tried a number of these dividers in my binder and my personal favorites are definitely these pocket dividers from Five Star.
+*Please note – I’ve tried many different types of dividers in my binder and these pocket dividers are my absolute favorite!
 They are super high quality and easy to get things in an out of.
 This 8 pack was honestly the perfect solution for me as well.
 I used 4 for my children and myself, and the other 4 for record keeping.
-Not a terrible price point either.
+Not a terrible price point either!

 DIY subject dividers for each child